clairedn/cuda_multimulti_DDM/README.md

 1. Splitting analysis into episodes with manageable window sizes
 2. Using the benchmark mode for initial testing to verify memory usage before committing to full analysis
 3. Monitoring system memory usage during processing

+> **Note:** The advanced memory management options (`-C` for chunk size, `-Z` for disabling multi-stream processing, and `-G` for rolling purge) are currently available only when using the direct command-line interface with `multimultiDDM`.
+These options are not included in the interactive `gui.py` tool (can be added later if needed)

 ## Input Files